tshepang/blog/content/recent-movies-2010-10-25.md

 FBI guy and George Bush, jnr.?

-One bright spark in the (extremely) awful *The Expendables* is the desirable gal's artwork (and her too of course).
+One bright spark in the (extremely) awful *The Expendables* is the desirable woman's artwork (and her too of course).

 Not only is it's blatant religiosity disgusting, not to mention an unsatisfactory lead performance, but *The Book of Eli* is also like a